This is a story about food, science, and love.

-We’re a close family and I just couldn’t reconcile that my mom, a once vibrant woman, avid tennis player, and a bit of a health nut, was now dying.
-Out of desperation, I Googled, “Surviving late state congestive heart failure.”
+We’re a close family.
+I couldn’t reconcile that my mom, a once vibrant woman, avid tennis player, and a bit of a health nut, was now dying.
+Out of desperation, I searched on Google for Surviving late-stage congestive heart failure.

-I came across the research of Dr. T. Colin Campbell and Dr. Caldwell Esselstyn and read everything I could about how a whole food, plant-based diet could prevent and possibly reverse heart disease.
+I came across the research of Dr. T. Colin Campbell and Dr. Caldwell Esselstyn and read everything I could about how a whole food, plant-based (WFPB) diet could prevent and possibly reverse heart disease.

 It made intuitive sense to me.
-Eat real food and your body will move toward health.
+Eat real food, and your body will move toward health.
 But could it change the course of heart disease in a very sick, old heart?

-We saw improvement almost immediately, but her health was a delicate ecosystem and it didn’t take much to send her back to the Intensive Care Unit (typically, a bout of dehydration).
+We saw improvement almost immediately, but her health was a delicate ecosystem, and it didn’t take much to send her back to the Intensive Care Unit (typically, a bout of dehydration).

-She’s 86 now, swims four times a week, drives (yikes!), and lives a very full life.
+Now at 86, she swims four times a week, drives (yikes!), and lives a very full life.

 The experience changed all of us.
 Because I was cooking for my mom, my family also transitioned to a WFPB diet.
 Within weeks my chronic fatigue and beginnings of macular degeneration cleared up.
 My partner, Lisa, saw her blood pressure go from its usual 155/110 to 127/80.

-I wanted to get a basic foundation in the science and it was during this course where I came to understand that so many of us don’t have to live with illness and pain.
-My eyes were opened to the critical role diet has in both prevention and reversal of common chronic disease like diabetes, heart disease, and cancer.
+I needed to understand what was happening to us.
+Specifically, WHY do plant-based foods have such profound health benefits?
+I went back to where it all started for me.
+I enrolled in the T. Colin Campbell Center’s Plant-Based Nutrition Certificate.
+I wanted to get a basic foundation in the scientific research supporting a plant-based diet for optimal health, and I did; it was during this course that I came to understand that so many of us don’t have to live with illness and pain.
+My eyes were opened to diet’s critical role in preventing and reversing common chronic diseases like diabetes, heart disease, and cancer.

 We wondered if there was an easier way to eat healthy.
-Was there a company out there that would prepare fresh and hearty plant-based foods for us—then deliver to our door?
+Was there a company out there that would prepare fresh and hearty plant-based foods for us—then deliver them to our door?
 Our search for one came up empty.

 And so a business was born.
 Lisa was the former owner and longtime CEO of Vermont Bread Company, and so we decided to put our organic food background to use again, this time with a mission to make eating a WFPB diet easy.

-In the fall of 2016 we launched MamaSezz.com, a plant-based meal delivery service out of Keene, New Hampshire.
+In the fall of 2016, we launched MamaSezz.com, a plant-based meal delivery service out of Keene, New Hampshire.
 Delivering nationwide, we’re a resource for those who want to eat healthy meals but don’t necessarily have the time, energy, or know-how to prepare food on their own.
 We take the hassle out of eating well by delivering hearty and delicious plant-based meals to your door, already cooked.